 - Thoughtful, research-based processes will lead us through identifying where we want to show up in our life and what is holding us back.
 Time each day will spent on exploring courage, vulnerability, shame, and worthiness.

 - Activities.
 We will be hiking, challenging ourselves in a ropes course, horseback riding, biking, and plenty of time to enjoy the beauty in Park City at the beautiful National Ability Center.

 - Connection.
-Blindness is uncommon in America.
-Retreats bring together men and women facing challenges of living with vision loss while balancing the demands of family, friends, work and community.
+Retreats bring together women facing challenges of living with vision loss while balancing the demands of family, friends, work and community.
 At the retreat, blindness becomes a common trait so participants can put away emotional armor and connect with peers without having to explain or educate on blindness.